maialenz/movieQuiz/README.md

   - They also need to have basic understanding on how to select and navigate the page.

   - This page can be done with Bootstrap framework to create a structure and implement sections that the user needs.
-The quiz will be kept separated in 3 different themes but easyly accessible from the homepage.
+The quiz will be kept separated in 3 main sections (homepage, game and end) but easyly accessible from the homepage.
+The High scores ranking will be accessible from the main page and the user will input their username on the last page once the quiz ends.

 ---